Genyus/Genyus/README.md

 Hi there! 👋🏾

 #### Who am I?
 I'm Gary, a tech developer, founder, speaker and educator based in London, UK.
+I've worked in tech for over 20 years and I have a passion for building communities that create a positive impact for Black people in tech and beyond.

-I'm the founder of [Frocentric](https://www.frocentric.org), a social enterprise building safe, sustainable and progressive spaces for specific communities across the African diaspora.
-We're currently working on [Froware](https://www.froware.com), a community platform for Black technology professionals
+I'm the founder of [Frocentric](https://hq.frocentric.io), a social enterprise building safe, sustainable and progressive spaces for specific communities across the African diaspora.
+We're currently working on [Frocentric:Tech](https://tech.frocentric.io), a community platform for Black technology professionals.

-I'm a co-lead of [Black Devs UK](https://www.blackdevs.uk), a support network for Black software developers in the UK
+I'm also a co-lead of [Black Devs UK](https://www.blackdevs.uk), a support network for Black software developers in the UK.

-I'm a mentor, instructor and team member of [Black Codher](https://www.blackcodher.com), a coding bootcamp that trains Black women to transition into software development careers
+Aaaand, I'm a mentor, instructor and team member of [Black Codher](https://www.blackcodher.com), a coding bootcamp that trains Black women to transition into software development careers.

 #### What's that?
 You still want to know more? 🧐 OK, fine 😄
 - 👨🏾‍💻 I speak Bash, C#, CSS, HTML, Javascript, Powershell, PHP, SQL